sdgilley/azureml-previews/previews/notebook-up/README.md

 * Azure CLI and ML extension.
 For more information, see [Install, set up, and use the CLI (v2) (preview)](how-to-configure-cli.md).

-* An Azure MC compute cluter resource in your workspace in any of the [supported regions](#supported-regions), created post September 2021.
+* An Azure ML compute cluter resource in your workspace in any of the [supported regions](#supported-regions), created post September 2021.
 Learn how to [create an Azure Machine Learning compute cluster](https://docs.microsoft.com/azure/machine-learning/how-to-create-attach-compute-cluster?tabs=python).

 ## Supported regions